I absolutely love Budapest and I am sure anybody out there would instantly fall in love with it after setting foot here for the first time.

-Total: 2,360 Euros
+Total: 2,700 Euros

 We went a bit overboard with our gifts for friends and family and we also visited a lot of places with entrance fees (Museums, the Zoo, we went to their Aqua Park once and so on) – but Budapest has many beautiful things you can see for free.

-In the end, I believe that a couple – or even a family – can easily cut a few hundred Euros off the costs and still enjoy their time there a lot.
+In the end, I believe that a couple – or even a family – can easily cut a few hundred Euros off the costs share above and still enjoy their time there a lot.
 But in the end, the “ifs” and “coulds” don’t matter and our actual costs are above.

 All in all, we were really satisfied with how things ended and, even though it wasn’t cheap in our books, we always enjoy getting back to Budapest and spending time there.